highcharts/connectors-morningstar/docs/connectors/creating-your-first-chart.md

 await growthConnector.load();
 ```

 `category` and `dataPoint` map directly onto Morningstar's Time Series API paths: take the two segments immediately after `time-series/v1/`, so `.../time-series/v1/performance/growth/` becomes `category: 'performance'` and `dataPoint: 'growth'`.
-The available categories are `performance`, `fees-expenses`, `portfolio-holdings`, `portfolio-analytics`, `fund-research`, `fund-sustainability`, `corporate-actions`, and `reference`. `performanceId` is the default `idType`, so you can omit it, and `currencyId` takes an ISO 4217 code - worth setting explicitly when you compare funds domiciled in different markets, since it otherwise defaults to each investment's own base currency.
+Categories include `performance`, `fees-expenses`, `portfolio-holdings`, and many others with more to come in the future. `performanceId` is the default `idType`, so you can omit it, and `currencyId` takes an ISO 4217 code - worth setting explicitly when you compare funds domiciled in different markets, since it otherwise defaults to each investment's own base currency.

 Reading the result differs from the tables above.
 There is a single table whose first column is `Date`, holding `yyyy-MM-dd` strings sorted ascending.
 Request one security and the values land in a `Value` column; request several and each is suffixed with that security's `performanceId` - always the `performanceId`, whatever `idType` you asked with.
 Pair `Date` with a value column to get `[date, value]` rows, and Highcharts Stock takes them directly: